 The program consists of three semesters of coursework.
 Students in each area undertake a core set of courses including a discursive proseminar in the first semester, followed by research methods and related topical courses in the second semester.
 During their second semester students elect to complete the program in three semesters, culminating in a final Qualifying Paper, or they may elect to extend their research into a fourth semester with an “Open Project” final design research endeavor, conducted independently or in collaboration with their peers and GSD faculty.
 Whether it is to establish a research agenda for an academic career, retool for design practice, or enter design from an adjacent discipline, the MDes program is a nimble and flexible program designed to amplify and accelerate the cultivation of novel approaches to design for this century.
 Please review further information on the program’s areas of concentration and outcome throughout the GSD website.
 And, if possible, please join us for our Open House events to learn more about each of the programs.

-John May, Design Critic in Architecture
+John May, Assistant Professor of Architecture

 Inside Design Studies

 The city is an electrifying fray, a maddening web of cacophony that connects every one of us to every one of others.
 How can we find solace in a world that doesn’t stop?
 PULSUS is an ambient, interactive, and experimental installation, part of a collaborative…

 Rising seas, distressed communities, and “climate gentrification”: Jesse M. Keenan talks Miami in Vice, Scientific American

 A particular irony is unfolding in Miami.
 Real estate along the city’s shorelines has traditionally…

 Sovereignty on Stilts: Drawing a Genealogy of Extra-Territorial Urbanization along the Mudflats of the Tropical Belt

 by Gabriel Muñoz Moreno (MDes '17) and Santiago Serna Gonzalez (MDes '17)—Recipient of the Project Prize in…